Sociëte Céramique Maastricht Wash Basin Set

 Ritual & Ceremonial Use

-- •Daily personal hygiene rituals before the ubiquity of modern bathrooms.
+- •Daily personal ablutions in bedrooms before the advent of indoor plumbing.

 Meaning Through Time